tldr-pages/tldr/pages/common/git-remote.md

 `git remote add {{remote_name}} {{remote_url}}`

-- Change the URL of a remote:
+- Change the URL of a remote (use `--add` to keep the existing URL):

 `git remote set-url {{remote_name}} {{new_url}}`